ap4347/2102/docs/02-Lecture.md

 ```

 To convert any other data type into numeric, we can use `as.numeric()` function.
-When converting integer type data into numeric, `as.numeric()` changes its type and keeps the value as it is; when converting a complex data type, it removes the imaginary part of the number; when converting logical data type, the `TRUE` value is converted to `1`, and `FALSE` is converted to `0`; finally, character values can similarly be converted into numerical values but if the string contains letters or other symbols then the numeric value becomes `NA`:
+When converting integer type data into numeric, `as.numeric()` changes its type and keeps the value as it is; when converting a complex data type, it removes the imaginary part of the number; when converting logical data type, the `TRUE` value is converted to `1`, and `FALSE` is converted to `0`; finally, character values can similarly be converted into numerical values but if the string contains letters or other symbols, then the numeric value becomes `NA`:

 ```r